 At CrossTrainer we were early adopters of responsive elearning.
 We’ve been involved with the Adapt Framework for years and more recently have added Articulate Rise as a lower cost responsive option.
 Early on we received mixed reviews from clients that were accustomed to more traditional slide-based elearning solutions, like Storyline.
 They were not using phones for training, and many still do not.
 But responsive elearning design has many benefits, more so than just what it’s name suggests, and this is what we will outline in this post.

-- Responsive elearning has a Responsive UI.
-Obviously.
+- Responsive UI Obviously.
 A Responsive user interface modifies the display of the content to optimize to the size of the screen.
 But many clients aren’t really concerned about phone access to their training so responsive design alone is not enough to convince most clients to consider it.
 Fortunately there’s more.

-- Time and Money.
-This is a direct result of the second point, but since we can effectively proceed directly from print module to programming, there is a significant cost and time reduction (Hello!).
+- Cost and Time Savings This is a direct result of the second point, but since we can effectively proceed directly from print module to programming, there is a significant cost and time reduction (Hello!).
 A typical 60 page module takes us 2 weeks to convert to responsive elearning, whereas that same module’s conversion to traditional elearning can take months considering the multiple steps and contributors required.
 For details on programming/design cost differences please contact us.

-- It just feels right.
-Responsive elearning has a similar feel to a responsive website.
+- Phone-friendly Responsive elearning has a similar feel to a responsive website.
 We’re so accustomed to consuming content on our phones, it only makes sense that our elearning should be similarly designed.
 Although we may think of slide based elearning as the norm, imagine if you were just joining the workforce, wouldn’t self paced responsive elearning feel more natural?
 Wouldn’t slide-based elearning with voiceover seem more foreign?

-- Bonus!
-VR potential.
-Since your responsive elearning is phone friendly, and your VR content can be deployed from your phone using most VR goggles, what better way to include a VR activity in your elearning program?
+- VR eLearning experiences Since your responsive elearning is phone friendly, and your VR content can be deployed from your phone using most VR goggles, what better way to include a VR activity in your elearning program?
 Our PreceptVR product is designed specifically for this purpose.